-For "publish app activity to Facebook," "add and modify photos," "add and modify videos," and "publish checkins at locations," Null Hypothesis 4, that the relying site's identity does not affect how respondents interpret a requested permission, can be rejected with p < .01.
+For "publish app activity to Facebook," "add and modify photos," "add and modify videos," and "publish checkins at locations," the null hypothesis (that the site identity does not affect how many people think a given permission is being requested) can be rejected with p < .01.
 More respondents thought Flickr would be able to add and modify photos and videos compared to other sites, which is reasonable since it is a photo and video sharing site.
 Likewise, many more people thought that TripAdvisor would be able to publish checkins at locations-a logical thing for a travel site to do.